 To support our business operations, we may use demographic and other information about you, including your name, where you live or work, your health insurance status, your age and gender, the dates that you received treatment, the name of your treating physician and department, and certain information about the outcome of your treatment, in order to contact you to raise money to help us operate.
 We may also share this information with an MSKCC-related charitable foundation or with our business associates (described further below) who may contact you to raise money on our behalf.
 You have the right to opt-out of receiving these fundraising communications at any time.
-You may exercise your opt-out right by contacting the Privacy Office at 646-227-2056 or by e-mail at email@example.com.
+You may exercise your opt-out right by contacting the Privacy Office at 646-227-2056 or by email at firstname.lastname@example.org.

 We may disclose your health information to contractors, agents and other business associates who need the information in order to assist us with obtaining payment or carrying out our business operations.
 For example, we may share your health information with a billing company that helps us to obtain payment from your insurance company.
 Another example is that we may share your health information with an accounting firm or law firm that provides professional advice to us about how to improve our health care services and comply with the law.
 If we do disclose your health information to a business associate, we will have a written contract to ensure that our business associate also protects the privacy of your health information.